TxHawks/jigsass-generic-reset/README.md

 Like all other JigSass modules, all css output is opt-in, and needs to be explicitly `@includ`ed.
 Simply importing it will not affect your generated css.

+JigSass Reset offers mixins for including each of the reset submodules, and a shortcut mixin, `jigsass-reset`, to include all parts at once.

+The styles of each JigSass Normalize submodule will only be included a single time, where they were imported

 Please check the [documentation](https://txhawks.github.io/jigsass-generic-reset/) for more details on the available mixins and their use.